Dear Boards of Directors and Chief Executive Officers:

 - The adequacy of contingency funding plans to address any potential liquidity shortfalls.

-For more information, and to access resources and guidance on liquidity risk, see the NCUA’s Examiner's Guide (opens new window).
+For more information, and to access resources and guidance on liquidity risk, see the NCUA’s Examiner's Guide.

 Serving Hemp-Related Businesses

 In June 2020, the NCUA issued Letter to Credit Unions, 20-CU-19, Additional Guidance Regarding Servicing Hemp-Related Businesses, to provide information to institutions that are serving, or considering serving, legal hemp-related businesses.
 Such businesses may be affected by the COVID-19 pandemic.
 The letter outlines responses and guidance relating to some frequently asked questions.
-Additionally, FinCEN issued guidance (opens new window) on June 29, 2020, to address questions related to BSA/AML regulatory requirements for hemp-related business customers.
+Additionally, FinCEN issued guidance (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) on June 29, 2020, to address questions related to BSA/AML regulatory requirements for hemp-related business customers.

 NCUA examiners will continue to collect data through the examination process concerning the types of services credit unions provide to hemp-related businesses.